pakkapol-s/Reddit-Sentimental-Analysis/README.md

 This figure presents a comprehensive Sentiment Analysis Dashboard composed of three distinct visualizations arranged in a single row for comparative analysis

 ![Sentimental_analysis_plot](sentimental_plots.png)

+---

+# Challenges Faced and Solutions

+1. Data Collection and API Rate Limiting

+Challenge: Collecting a large, diverse, and unbiased sample of posts from Reddit's API (PRAW) was complicated by strict API rate limits.
+Repeated or overly aggressive requests could lead to temporary bans or missed data points, interrupting the collection process.

+Solution: I implemented a robust, asynchronous data collection loop with strategic time.sleep() calls.
+By adding a small, randomized delay between requests and carefully tracking the number of calls per minute, I ensured the script adhered to PRAW's rate limits, allowing for the successful, continuous collection of 222 high-quality posts from multiple subreddits.

+2. Text Cleaning for Sentiment Model Compatibility

+Challenge: The raw Reddit data contained noise (e.g., URLs, special characters, non-standard punctuation, and excessive whitespace) that could skew the VADER sentiment scores.

+Solution: I developed a custom Python function using the re (Regular Expression) library.
+This function systematically performed several critical steps:

+- Lowercasing all text for normalization.
+- Removing all URLs and common social media artifacts.
+- Removing all punctuation except for letters and standard spaces (which VADER relies on for emphasis).
+- Consolidating multiple spaces to ensure clean word tokenization.
+This process ensured the text was clean and perfectly aligned with the VADER lexicon's requirements.